TimStromajer/NLP-Offensive-language-exploratory-analysis/README.md

 From the file *hatespeech_labels.csv* we extracted tweet ids with abusive label and then obtained all tweets with Tweeter API.
 Included classes: abusive.
 	> Not publicly available.
 To get the data, please contact us.

+### Results
+#### Bert
+You can obtain BERT results by running script [*bert.py*](https://github.com/TimStromajer/NLP-Offensive-language-exploratory-analysis/blob/main/bert.py) (function called *visualize_dendrogram*).
+Due to long calculations, BERT vectors are already calculated and stored in [bert_vectors.py](https://github.com/TimStromajer/NLP-Offensive-language-exploratory-analysis/blob/main/bert_vectors.py).
+But if you would like to calculate it yourself, you can call the function *calculate_bert_vectors*.
+This will again calculate BERT vectors, which can be then used in function *visualize_dendrogram*.